 So, let’s define staff augmentation and project outsourcing and their respective benefits. Â

-Staff augmentation is an outsourcing strategy whereby a company hires resources, temporarily or permanently, through a third-party vendor to meet its business needs and objectives.
-In most cases, resources are employed temporarily, and the reasons can be multiple. Â
+Staff augmentation services are an outsourcing strategy whereby a company hires resources, temporarily or permanently, through a third-party vendor to meet its business needs and objectives.
+Resources are often employed temporarily, and the reasons can be multiple. Â

 Companies opt for staff augmentation to:Â Â